What Happens When Elderly Parents Run Out of Money?

 Charities offering medical and food aid

-• The American Kidney Fund helps with health insurance premiums, transportation costs, and medications
+- The American Kidney Fund helps pay health insurance premiums, transportation, and medications

-• The Commodity Supplemental Food Program provides monthly food packages to supplement seniors’ diets
+- The Commodity Supplemental Food Program provides monthly food packages

 Faith-based and volunteer organizations

-Faith-based groups offer significant support for elderly individuals with financial difficulties.
-Catholic Charities provides comprehensive services including employment assistance, counseling, and health support, serving 30,000 seniors annually in some regions.
-The Salvation Army offers eldercare programs and senior centers that combat loneliness while providing practical assistance.
-Additionally, AmeriCorps Seniors matches over 143,000 volunteers aged 55+ with service opportunities that benefit both the volunteers and seniors receiving help.
+Faith-based groups provide significant help to seniors with financial struggles.
+Catholic Charities offers employment assistance, counseling, and health support, serving 30,000 seniors annually in some regions.
+The Salvation Army runs eldercare programs and senior centers that reduce isolation while providing practical aid.
+AmeriCorps Seniors places over 143,000 volunteers aged 55+ in service roles that benefit both the volunteers and the seniors they help.

-Housing often represents the largest expense for elderly individuals with limited funds.
-Finding affordable living arrangements becomes critical when money runs low.
+Housing is often the largest expense for seniors with limited funds.
+Finding affordable living arrangements becomes critical when money runs short.

 Senior-friendly housing programs